Skip to content

 • Bindings may appear:

-1. In the head of a rule: A (person, activity) pair should be in the relation liked_activity if person likes activity and activity is strenuous:
+1. In the head of a rule: A (p, a) pair should be in the relation liked_activity if Person p likes activity a and a is strenuous:

-def liked_strenuous_activity(person in Person, activity in Person) {
+def liked_strenuous_activity(p in Person, a in Activity) {

 }